Please NOTE the content of the following Presentations

 Amanda E. Bates, Simon Morley, Koh Siang Tan and Chien-Houng Lai

-Behaviour, thermal safety margins, environmental variability, and species-specific vulnerability
+Behaviour, thermal safety margins, environmental variability, and species-specific vulnerability to climate change (S5-8236)

 (permission to post denied, contact presenter)